The Probabilistic Gamble:

 | Implementation complexity | Low | High | Low |

 The “expected” qualifier is the honest difference.
 A red-black tree guarantees $O(\log n)$ worst case.
-A skip list guarantees it in expectation: the probability of exceeding it decays exponentially, but it’s not zero.
+A skip list guarantees it in expectation: the probability of exceeding it shrinks exponentially as $n$ grows, but it’s not zero.
 For most production workloads, this is irrelevant.
 For hard real-time systems with strict latency bounds, it matters.

 The Rank Trick